aidanbrown87/one_day_away/src/pages/solo-in-beligirate/index.md

 - Our Airbnb is no longer listed, but I'll keep checking back in case it returns.
 We'd highly recommend the property, it was super well equipped and had the kindest owner (who helped me retrieve a lost piece of jewellery and sent it back to me in the UK).

 - I mostly sat [here](https://www.google.co.uk/maps/place/45°50'23.1%22N+8°34'25.2%22E/@45.839747,8.5731298,156m/data=!3m2!1e3!4b1!4m14!1m7!3m6!1s0x47867691d2da2917:0x7f5d44d573eebf72!2s28832+Belgirate+Province+of+Verbano-Cusio-Ossola,+Italy!3b1!8m2!3d45.8384304!4d8.5703743!3m5!1s0x0:0x0!7e2!8m2!3d45.839747!4d8.5736775)
  reading my book and watching the ducks and fishermen.
-I also spent some time at the beach here.
+There's also a little 'beach' a few minutes away but with fewer ducks to watch.

 - We stayed in a lovely small village called Belgirate, which is located around a 10 minute drive from the larger Stresa.